 Schools have a duty to prevent children from being drawn into terrorism.
-The DSL will undertake Prevent awareness training and make sure that staff have access to appropriate training to equip them to identify children at risk.
+The DSL and Designated Prevent duty person will undertake Prevent awareness training and make sure that staff have access to appropriate training to equip them to identify children at risk.
 We will assess the risk of children in our school being drawn into terrorism.
 This assessment will be based on an understanding of the potential risk in our local area, in collaboration with our local safeguarding partners and local police force.